Exhibition of Achievements of National Economy: Restoration

 On 14 May 2014 the previous name VDNKh was restored, following an interactive poll.
 In addition, the mayor of Moscow announced that the Russian space shuttle, the structural test article - TVA, which was an attraction and restaurant at Gorky Park in Moscow was to be moved to the VNDKh, to be displayed near the Vostok rocket in front of the Cosmos hall.
 It was moved 5–6 July 2014 and re-assembled by 21 July.

-In addition there is a Su-27 fighter jet on display.

-Currently, the larger international exhibitions are mostly held at the new facilities of Moscow Expocentre.

 In September 2018, Sergey Shogurov was appointed as CEO of VDNK.
-Under the leadership of Shogurov, new museum and exhibition spaces were opened, a Landscape Park was created, and objects of cultural heritage were carried out, public electric transport was launched.
+New museum and exhibition spaces were opened, a Landscape Park was created, and objects of cultural heritage were carried out, public electric transport was launched.
 In 2019, the restoration of the "Fraternity of peoples" and "Stone Flower" fountains was completed.

 The site

 The exhibition centre was built in the era of Joseph Stalin.
 The place selected was Moscow's northern suburb Ostankino.
 The main planner was Vyacheslav Oltarzhevsky who planned a central avenue with fountains, small roads and a large square facing the central pavilion at the end of the avenue.
 A statue of Vladimir Lenin used to stand in the front of the pavilion.
-In the central square there is a big fountain called, Fontan Druzhba Narodov.
-In English it means, Friendship of People Fountain.
-Designed in the shape of an octagon, the fountain was created to glorify the people of the Soviet Union.
-There is another fountain called "The Stone Flower Fountain" facing the Ukraine Pavilion.
+There is a fountain called "The Stone Flower Fountain" facing the Ukraine Pavilion.
 There is a smaller square facing the Space Pavilion in the centre of which stood a Tupolev Tu-154 aircraft, placed there in 1976 after the pavilion of Agricultural Machinery became the Cosmos Pavilion.
-This aircraft was later scrapped in 2008.
+This aircraft was scrapped on 13 September 2008.
 A large statue of Joseph Stalin stood in the square until 1948.
 This had previously stood on the banks of the Moskva River in the city centre.
 The square is called The Industrial Square.

-The northern area of the site is an area shared between the exhibition centre and the botanic gardens of the nearby Russian Academy of Sciences.
-In it are agricultural pavilions and estate pools with vegetation including: Michurin's Garden and the Golden Spike Fountain.
-All the fountains in the centre are covered with gold.
-There are also many statues situated throughout the site, particularly of Soviet leaders.
-In addition, the site houses cinemas, cafés, theatre pavilions as well as a church built after the fall of the Soviet Union.